osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ![](fastrtps_images/zero_copy.png)

-## Statistics and ROS2/DDS Monitor - Total control of your system behaviour.
+## Statistics and ROS 2/DDS Monitor - Total control of your system behaviour.

 We consider this probably the most important announcement for Fast DDS this year.
 We added a [statistics module](https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html) that can be activated to publish a lot of statistics about the protocol.
 Many different measures are published by communication flow: [Latency, Throughput, Msgs Sent, Msgs Lost, Heartbeats, ACKNACKs… and a lot more](https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/dds_layer/topic_names.html).